java-py-c-cpp-js/Installer4JCloisterZone/README.md

 This repository contains my ideas that belongs to https://github.com/farin/JCloisterZone/issues/293.
 It contains the configuration files for launch4j and Inno Setup Compiler for creating a simple to use setup for installing JCloisterZone on Windows.

+# Download

+To download the ready-to-use setup, go to the release tab on GitHub: https://github.com/java-py-c-cpp-js/Installer4JCloisterZone/releases

 ## How to build the Installer4JCloisterZone.exe

 Prerequirements: